Best Ways to Enjoy a North Central Wisconsin Spring

 Credit: Sara Trampe, avid outdoor enthusiast and co-host of Sportsman's Journal television series.

 get•a•way get-uh-wey n: well-earned escape from everything but the things you love the most

 CAVOC - This four season trail system in Rhinelander is spectacular in the fall, with a beautiful mix of deciduous oak, maple, birch and tamarack, plus stately evergreens and wildlife!

-In the Stevens Point Area, here are the three best bets for springtime fun:
+In the Stevens Point Area, here are the best bets for springtime fun:

 Local Flavor: Tour and sample your way through the popular stops with the Central Wisconsin Craft Collective, a collection of craft breweries, wineries and a distillery.
-Then, grab a bite at one of the favorite local spots, with help from the Insider’s Guide to Ice Cream, a dozen diners worth a taste, top six sandwiches and classic fish frys.
+Then, grab a bite at one of the favorite local spots, from perfect brunch spots to classic fish frys.

 No matter the weather, we have some great options for your visit!